-The MYP is a concept-based inquiry curriculum which encourages teaching and learning for understanding.
+The MYP is a concept-based inquiry curriculum that promotes high-order thinking skills.
 The programme is completed in MYP5 with eAssessments leading to an MYP Certificate or Course Completion.
-MYP classes have a maximum of 22 in exceptional circumstances, classes may exceed this number.
+MYP classes have a maximum of 23 and in exceptional circumstances, classes may exceed this number.